francismaria/GalaxyWars/README.md

 ## Introduction

-**Galaxy Wars** is a game that consists in a space ship that continuously tries to reach further distance until it reaches the ultimate BOSS who it shall fight and destroy it.
+**Galaxy Wars** is a game that consists in a space ship that continuously tries to reach further distance until infinity.
+The main objective of the game is to last for the longest time possible.
-Throughout the game the player will find himself surrounded by enemies which he has to kill to reach the final stage of the game.
+The game consists in three different difficulties (easy, medium, hard) differing of the quantity of enemies being thrown at.

 ## Architecture Design